quanghiem/resume/resume.md

 * Transitioned the Ruby stack from version 1.8.7 to 1.9.3.
 I used Chef to configure an environment where developers could rewrite small parts of the code to version 1.9.3 while older code still ran 1.8.7.
 When I left, everything except for the mail processor had been moved to 1.9.3.
 * Setup the Radar project, custom pubsub system, with the main developer over many revisions.
 This was the first non-Ruby project written in NodeJS that needed a different deploy setup than our regular Ruby project deploys.
 I adapted our single directory isolated Ruby setup using bundler gems to a NodeJS NPM isolated deploy.
 * Upgraded the Radar project after a full code rewrite with almost zero downtime by working closely with the developer and understanding where the single points of failures were.
+*
 * Helped with the server and deploy setup of the Lotus project, a complete rewrite of the Zendesk front end, and the App Market project.
-I was brought in and had a complete integration to production environment ready quickly and in time for launch with little notice.
+I setup a complete integration to production environment and worked with developers on environment bugs.
 * Moved from our original Engineyard hosted setup to Rackspace.
 Wrote scripts to check all services going through the Rackspace managed network gear for consistency.
 * Expanded to a 2nd colocation at Ragingwire with a complete setup mirroring of all services.
 Worked closely with the infrastructure engineer that made changes to Chef so it was multi-colo aware.
-Bugs were worked out so that future colo bring ups would be quicker.
+Worked out bugs so that future colo bring ups would be quicker.
-* Ticket duty and writing scripts for customer service advocates so they would be abel to solve more tickets instead of escalating to operations.
+* Ticket duty and wrote scripts for customer service advocates so they would be able to solve more tickets instead of escalating to operations.
-* On call duty and tuning monitoring in the goal of less false alerts.
+* On call duty and tuned monitoring with the goal of less false alerts.
 * Monthly scheduled maintenance duty where we brought down the entire site when there was major changes to be done.
-Took part in almost every maintenance as the senior operations engineer.
+Took part in almost every maintenance as the most senior operations engineer.

 **2010-2010, Senior System Administrator, Sonoa/Apigee, Santa Clara, CA**